OpenNebula/docs/source/intro_release_notes/release_notes/platform_notes.rst

 Certified Infrastructure Scale
 ================================================================================

-A single instance of OpenNebula (ie, a single ``oned`` process) has been stress-tested to cope with 500 hypervisors without performance degradation.
-This is the maximum recommended configuration for a single instance, and depending on the underlying configuration of storage and networking mainly, it is recommended to switch to a federated scenario for any larger number of hypervisors.
+A single instance of OpenNebula (i.e., a single ``oned`` process) has been stress-tested to cope with 500 hypervisors without performance degradation.
+This is the maximum recommended configuration for a single instance, and depending on the underlying configuration of storage and networking, it is mainly recommended to switch to a federated scenario for any larger number of hypervisors.

-However, there are several OpenNebula users managing significant higher numbers of hypervisors (on the order of two thousand) with a single instance.
-This largely depends, as mentioned, on the storage, networking and also monitoring configuration.
+However, there are several OpenNebula users managing significantly higher numbers of hypervisors (to the order of two thousand) with a single instance.
+This largely depends, as mentioned, on the storage, networking, and also monitoring configuration.

 Frontend Platform Notes
 ================================================================================